University of FloridaSolutions for Your Life

 Introduction

-Identification and Florida distribution
+Identification and Florida Distribution

-The five Solanum spp. on the FLEPPC's 2007 List of Invasive Plant Species can be identified using morphological characters and also by the habitat in which they are found.
-For example, wetland nightshade (S. tampicense) is found in wetlands, whereas the other four species are typically found in more upland, and often disturbed, habitats.
-Tropical soda apple is found both in open areas with full sun (often in pastures), but also in wooded hammocks.
+The four Solanum spp. on the FLEPPC's 2019 list and the two other species mentioned above can be identified using morphological characteristics and also by the habitat in which they are found.
+For example, wetland nightshade (S. tampicense) is found in wetlands, whereas the other five species are typically found in more upland and often disturbed, habitats.
+Tropical soda apple is found both in open areas with full sun (often in pastures) but also in wooded hammocks.
 In contrast, Jamaican nightshade is found almost exclusively in or nearby wooded areas.

-The following table provides some of the key characters that can be used to differentiate the species, as well as information on the habitats in which the species are found and the counties where herbaria specimens have been collected.
+The following table provides some of the key characteristics that can be used to differentiate the species, as well as information on the habitats in which the species are found and the counties where herbaria specimens have been collected.

 Native Distribution